live-clones/recalbox/TESTING.md

   - [ ] should display full screen on x86_64
   - [ ] should start on other platforms
 - [ ] Test XBox controllers (and clones & others) in Dolphin (GC & WII)
 - [ ] Test sound in Intellivision games using freeintv core

 - [ ] Test Beebem
-- [ ] Test default sound output of rpi devices is set to HDMI (#1922)
-- [ ] Test screenshots on rpi3, rpi4, rpi02legacy, odroidxu4 and odroidgo2 (#1970)
-- [ ] Test OpenJVS start only when /dev/ttyUSB0 device is plugged
-- [ ] Test sound in Intellivision games using freeintv core

-- [ ] Test Beebem